2026 WMHC Conference Agenda

 1:35 - 2:20 pm Panel session

-Today’s workforce includes up to five generations, each with unique views on mental health, stigma, leadership, and seeking help at work.
+Today’s workforce includes multiple generations, each with unique views on mental health, stigma, leadership, and seeking help at work.
 This session explores how generational experiences shape expectations about psychological safety, benefits, boundaries, and workplace culture.
 Panelists from different generations will discuss how organizations can create inclusive, stigma-free environments that support mental health for all.

 Moderated by Megan Delp, PsyD, LMFT, director, Workplace Mental Health, National Alliance on Mental Illness